cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 The first two goals are focused on making what we have done better.
 We plan to enhance the current CryptoLab by

-* Re-design the UI/UX of CryptoLab, including RWD
+* Re-design the UI/UX of CryptoLab, including RWD.
-* Move the service to AWS to improve the performance
+* Move the service to AWS to improve the performance.
-* Maintain our Polkadot/Kusama archived node
+* Maintain our own Polkadot/Kusama archived nodes to make the performance better.

 For the Telegram Bots for validators, we plan to,